nh7881/project/README.md

 + clone our project
 + open your IDE
 + import our project by IDE
-    + look!! make project by maven
+    + look!! make project by maven!!
 + run as YutGameApp